U Me Aur Hum: Plot

 Ajay tells his son that he should admit his feelings to a girl he likes.
 His son replies that if Ajay can woo a woman he likes, he will follow his advice.
 Ajay approaches an older woman, and begins telling her a story.
 Those around them begin listening, and a flashback begins.

 A younger Ajay is on a cruise with four friends: Nikhil and Reena (an unhappily-married couple) and Vicky and Natasha, who are happily unmarried.
 Ajay meets Piya, a waitress, at the ship's bar and falls in love with her.
 Tipsy, he buys drinks for everyone at the bar and blacks out.
 In the morning, Piya delivers the bill and Ajay says that he is still in love with her; she does not reciprocate his feelings.
 Ajay looks in her diary, where she wrote about her love of salsa dancing.
 He learns the dance, and Piya becomes interested in him.
 When she learns that Ajay had looked in her diary and she becomes angry.
 He leaves, giving Piya a paper with his phone number if she changes her mind.

 At their new home, Ajay invites his friends to his house.
 He has tried to win Piya back by giving her whatever she wants, including a dog.
 His friends learn when they arrive that Piya and Ajay have gotten married, and are surprised and delighted.
-The newly-married couple begins a wish list, which they write on their bedroom wall; the first entry is to go on a cruise on their 25th anniversary.
+The newly married couple begins a wish list, which they write on their bedroom wall; the first entry is to go on a cruise on their 25th anniversary.
 Several months after they marry, Piya forgets everything (including where she lives) when she goes shopping.
 Diagnosed with Alzheimer's disease, she is also pregnant.
 Ajay must keep Piya from hurting the baby; her condition worsens, and he is forced to institutionalise her.
 However, his friends persuade him to bring her back home.

 Ajay says that the best thing he has ever done was to bring Piya back home; it is a special day when she can remember things, and an extra-special day when she remembers him.
-The older woman turns out to be Piya, and she and Ajay are celebrating their 25th anniversary on a cruise with their son.
+The older woman turns out to be Piya, who is still enduring the symptoms and she and Ajay are celebrating their 25th anniversary on a cruise with their son.